 Disruption to other services, such as shops from them either closing because of the weather impact on their buildings or because it affects deliveries, ironically on Black Friday today and in the run up to Christmas.
 Not the greatest timing for this, but it never is a good time!

 During periods like this, loss adjusters are likely to be in great demand.

 Storm Arwen – Possible Water Leaks

 As we said earlier, whenever there are storms such as Storm Arwen, roof damage is fairly common and this in turn can lead to storm damage water ingress into loft and roof spaces.
-In some instances this can lead to Ceiling Leaks and also ceiling water damage so, if you think your roof is damaged, watch out for that in particular.
+In some instances this can lead to Ceiling Leaks, or even loft tank leaks and also ceiling water damage so, if you think your roof is damaged, watch out for that in particular.
 Quite often, after a major storm, we get calls from people who have a damp patch on ceilings in their home and storm damage can be a cause.

 Remember we have a guide to Water Leak Insurance Claim processes which you may find useful.
 Also, if you are unfortunate enough to be badly affected with a Major Water Leak or Flooded House, or even a flooded basement – we can help.